xwings/ctf.hitb2018dxb/README.md

 ```

 Capture The Flag:
-* Use the python script enter into bootrom
+* Use the python script and force the bdage enter into bootloader (aka DFU)
 * run btntest, fix gpio
 * Downloaded firmware from the XCTF portal
 * Split squashfs backup /etc/shadow and patch it with blank password